SolasuRohitKumar/AnimeMangaVerse/README.md

 # AnimeMangaVerse

-A beginner-friendly website to watch anime and read manga..
+A beginner-friendly website to watch anime and read manga.

 ---